Docker

 </body>

-</html>Now try adding the username and password you created earlier to the curl request:
+Now try adding the username and password you created earlier to the `curl` request:

-curl http://USERNAME:PASSWORD@localhost:5043/v2/You should get the same output you were getting before — the empty json object {}.
-You should also see the same registry_ output in the docker-compose terminal.
+You should get the same output you were getting before — the empty json object `{}`.
+You should also see the same `registry_` output in the `docker-compose` terminal.

-Go ahead and use CTRL-C in the docker-compose terminal to shut down the Docker containers.
+Go ahead and use `CTRL-C` in the `docker-compose` terminal to shut down the Docker containers.

-Starting Docker Registry as a Service
+### Starting Docker Registry as a Service <a href="#step-8-starting-docker-registry-as-a-service" id="step-8-starting-docker-registry-as-a-service"></a>

 Let's go ahead and start it up to make sure everything is in order: